 MLW key components

-• Communities survey beaches and manage data through the Reportnet 3 environmental data portal.
+• Communities survey beaches and manage data through the EEA's environmental data portal (Reportnet).

 • A harmonised list of litter items, aligned with the MSFD, ensures consistency across surveys.

-• Data is published online by the EEA to improve understanding of litter types and trends.
+• Data are published online by the EEA to improve understanding of litter types and trends.

 Who is involved